nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 is a more important metric than helping customers.

-Because I got no notification that any review had been opened, I sent a follow-up message regarding this review.
+Because I got no notification that any review had been opened, I sent a follow-up message regarding this review, explaining (as I usually do) my understanding of the situation, and asking if, in the future, there's any reference number I could provide to this in-progress review.
 I'm hoping a different person will read my message and let me know there is no such thing, so I can start this 2½ hour process again before I run out of medicine.